jarizleifr/ManulECS/README.md

 ## Features

-- Focus on simplicity
+### Focus on simplicity

-  - ManulECS provides only the core functionality of composition and iteration.
-  - If you need system classes, events, parallelism, you'll need to write wrappers for ManulECS yourself.
+Simplicity as in simple to understand, this has been a huge learning opportunity for myself and I've purposefully tried to keep things as clean as possible.
+There are bound to be more feature-rich and more performant ECS implementations out there, but my implementation does its job with just about 800 lines of code (not counting tests or blanks/comments).

+Out-of-the-box, there are no system classes to override, no code generation, no events, no parallelism.
+Just the core functionality for composition, iteration and serialization.
+If you want more exotic features, you can write your own wrappers around ManulECS.

+### Sparse Sets

-- Data-driven, cache-coherent ECS, achieved with sparse sets of structs
+Under the hood, ManulECS uses sparse sets of structs to achieve data locality.

-- Support for tag components without data
-- Support for non-entity resources
-- Declarative, control internals by providing attributes to components/resources
-- Serialization powered by Json.NET
+### Components, Tags and Resources

+There's support for **Components** (regular structs), **Tags** (boolean flags) and **Resources** (classes outside the sphere of entities).

+### Serialization

+Serialization has been written to be extendable, a serializer for JSON format has been included in the project.

 ## Overview